 The Great Dune Trilogy by Frank Herbert

 I’ll be honest, reading all three novels back-to-back was something of a stretch, particularly as the second doesn’t live up anywhere near the expectations harboured following the operatic majesty of the first.
-Dune Messiah has something of a marmite effect on the fans.
+Dune M__essiah has something of a marmite effect on the fans.
 Fortunately the final volume in the original trilogy returns to better form, adding more sweeping strokes to Herbert’s epic canvas, without dawdling too much on the details.
 Definitely well worth reading the first if you’re a fan of (science) fiction in depth.
 Despite the few tweaks, David Lynch’s film captures the general tenor of this vision beautifully.

 The Lady Vanishes & The Spiral Staircase by Ethel Lina White